Optimal local laws and CLT for the circular Riesz gas: Near-optimal rigidity

 \subsection{Proof of Theorem \ref{theorem:almost optimal rigidity}}

-The proof of Theorem \ref{theorem:almost optimal rigidity} immediately follows from Lemma \ref{lemma:reduction av}.
-Indeed when studying the fluctuations of $N(x_j-x_i)$, up to a small error, one can replace $x_i$ and $x_j$ by their block average at scale $d(j,i)$.
-Furthermore, the difference of these block averages may be bounded using Lemma \ref{lemma:div free} since its gradient has a small enough Euclidian norm.
+We now turn to the analysis of the fluctuations of $N(x_{i+k} - x_i)$ and prove Theorem \ref{theorem:almost optimal rigidity}, which follows from Lemma \ref{lemma:reduction av}.
+By this lemma, $x_i$ and $x_{i+k}$ can be replaced by their block averages at scale $k$, up to a well-controlled error.
+Moreover, the fluctuations of the difference between these block averages can be bounded using Lemma \ref{lemma:div free}.